June 02, 2020

 fibreglass-connecting-rod-assembly

-NOTE: When installing with upward to the horizontally sloping borehole, make sure the grout tube is 2m longer than the specified depth of deepest anchor and taped around 100 mm below far end of the anchor.
-To prevent is from swinging loose, use a PVC tape and tape the grout tube at every 2m to the plastic tube of connecting rod assembly.
+NOTE: 1.
+When installing upward to the horizontally sloping borehole, make sure the grout tube is 2m longer than the specified depth of the deepest anchor and taped around 100 mm below the far end of the anchor.
+To prevent it from swinging loose, use PVC tape and tape the grout tube every 2m to the plastic tube of the connecting rod assembly.

-NOTE: In an upward to horizontally sloping borehole, ensure that the air vent tube is 1.5 m longer than the specified depth of deepest anchor and taped around 100 mm above the far end of the anchor.
-Similarly to what we discussed above, tape the air vent tube with a PVC tape at every 2m to the nylon tube of the connecting rod assembly.
-Top-end of air vent tube should be at a level higher than the deepest anchor.
+2. In an upward to horizontally sloping borehole, ensure that the air vent tube is 1.5 m longer than the specified depth of the deepest anchor and taped around 100 mm above the far end of the anchor.
+Similarly to what we discussed above, tape the air vent tube with PVC tape at every 2m to the nylon tube of the connecting rod assembly.
+Top-end of the air vent tube should be at a level higher than the deepest anchor.

 CAUTION: In upward to the horizontally sloping borehole, be particularly careful in tightening the hollow bolts (12) properly as grout may leak through into the reference head assembly during the grouting process.

-• The next step is the vibrating wire extensometer installation procedure involved replacing the hollow bolts (12) in holes marked 1, 2 and 3 on flanged housing loosely tightening them with the hand.
+• The next step is the vibrating wire extensometer installation procedure involves replacing the hollow bolts (12) in holes marked 1, 2, and 3 on the flanged housing loosely tightening them with the hand.

-• Fix the male end of the connector of the longest fibreglass assembly (2) to the groutable anchor(1) by screwing it in.
-During the fixing, the nylon tubing will also get tightly grip to groutable anchor.
+• Fix the male end of the connector of the longest fiberglass assembly (2) to the routable anchor(1) by screwing it in.
+During the fixing, the nylon tubing will also get tightly gripped to a groutable anchor.
 You may need a little grease for ease in assembly.

-• The next step is to the place the deepest groutable anchor in the borehole until 1.5m of the near end of fibreglass rod is outside the face of the borehole.
-Trim nylon sleeve such that female connector and fibreglass rod is exposed by around 100 mm from connector end.
+• The next step is to place the deepest groutable anchor in the borehole until 1.5m of the near end of the fiberglass rod is outside the face of the borehole.
+Trim the nylon sleeve such that the female connector and fiberglass rod are exposed by around 100 mm from the connector end.

-• Guide the end of the fibreglass rod through hollow bolt (12) of the hole marked ‘1’ at bottom of flanged housing (5) and corresponding holes on guide plate (7) with end protruding around 80 mm from guide plate (7) face.
-For this process, the fibreglass rod will have to bent.
+• Guide the end of the fiberglass rod through a hollow bolt (12) of the hole marked ‘1’ at the bottom of the flanged housing (5) and corresponding holes on the guide plate (7) with the end protruding around 80 mm from the guide plate (7) face.
+For this process, the fiberglass rod will have to be bent.
 Tighten the hollow bolt-on connecting rod such that it does not slip into the borehole.

-• Repeat the above 2 steps of the vibrating wire extensometer installation procedure for the second deepest anchor and guide the connecting rod end through hole marked ‘2’ at bottom of flanged housing (5).
+• Repeat the above 2 steps of the vibrating wire extensometer installation procedure for the second deepest anchor and guide the connecting rod end through a hole marked ‘2’ at the bottom of the flanged housing (5).
 Follow the same procedure for the near anchor.

 extensometer-setting-arrangement

-NOTE: When Installing the extensometer, always start by assembling and mounting the deepest anchor first.
+NOTE: 1.
+When Installing the extensometer, always start by assembling and mounting the deepest anchor first.
 It is a good practice to avoid confusion at a later date in the identification of anchors.
-Holes on top of flanged housing are marked clockwise with identification numbers 1, 2, 3, G respectively and V in middle.
+Holes on top of flanged housing are marked clockwise with identification numbers 1, 2, 3, and G respectively, and V in the middle.

 downward-borehole

-In other words, if only the compression is expected, set zero reading of sensor by extending shaft by around 10 mm.
-If you’re expecting only the extension, set zero reading of sensor by extending shaft by around 10 mm less than sensor range.
+In other words, if only the compression is expected, set the zero reading of the sensor by extending the shaft by around 10 mm.
+If you’re expecting only the extension, set the zero reading of the sensor by extending the shaft by around 10 mm less than the sensor range.
 You also set the sensor in mid-position if required but make sure never to set the sensor at the very end.
 A set of 100 mm long cheese head screws (24) and locknuts (25) is provided for this purpose.

 • Construct cheese head screw (24) and locking nuts (25) as shown in the figure below.
 Lightly loosen the hollow bolts (12) related to holes ‘1’, ‘2’ and ‘3’.
 Adjust the end of a connecting rod in the required position and tighten the locknuts (24).

-• Use spanner size of 18mm to tighten the hollow bolts to secure the nylon tube but make sure you do not squeeze or restricts the free movement of female end connector inside the nylon tube.
+• Use a spanner size of 18mm to tighten the hollow bolts to secure the nylon tube but make sure you do not squeeze or restrict the free movement of the female end connector inside the nylon tube.

 NOTE: When dealing with upward to the horizontally sloping borehole, tighten the hollow bolts (12) with attention and care as the grout may leak through into the reference head assembly during the grouting process.

-NOTE: You have to take extra precaution to make sure the extensometer assembly does not drop into borehole accidentally.
+NOTE: You have to take extra precautions to make sure the extensometer assembly does not drop into the borehole accidentally.
 It is advisable to secure it properly by attaching a safety rope to the anchor.

-• Secure the expandable anchors (21) in holes which were drilled before to bind the flanged housing with M16 nuts and washers which are provided.
-Allow the flanged housing set in the borehole for some time.
+• Secure the expandable anchors (21) in holes that were drilled before to bind the flanged housing with M16 nuts and washers which are provided.
+Allow the flanged housing to set in the borehole for some time.

 NOTE: The cement water proportion depends upon the site conditions.
 Make sure to check with the engineer for the grout.
 The generally accepted and successful composition for hard rock is 50 kg of cement with 30 kg of water